 Proxies solicited by the Board of Directors (the "Board") will be voted in accordance with the directions given therein.
 Where no instructions are indicated, properly executed proxies will be voted (i) FOR the election of the nominees for Class II directors, (ii) FOR the amendment to LCNB's Amended and Restated Articles of Incorporation to increase authorized shares of common stock, and (iii) FOR the ratification of the appointment of BKD, LLP as the independent registered public accounting firm for the Company.
 The proxy confers discretionary authority on the persons named therein to vote with respect to (i) the election of any person as a director where the nominee is unavailable or unable to serve, (ii) matters incident to the conduct of the meeting and (iii) any other business that may properly come before the meeting or any adjournments thereof.
 At this time, it is not known whether there will be cumulative voting for the election of directors at the meeting.
-If any shareholder demands cumulative voting for the election and authority to vote cumulatively, and in their sole discretion, to allocate votes among any or all of the nominees, unless authority to vote for any or all of the nominees is withheld.
+If any shareholder demands cumulative voting for the election of directors at the meeting, your proxy will give the individuals named on the proxy full discretion and authority to vote cumulatively, and in their sole discretion, to allocate votes among any or all of the nominees, unless authority to vote for any or all of the nominees is withheld.